Financing from non-government organizations

-You could get $10,000 to grow your business if you received a Start-Up loan from the Canada Youth Business Foundation within the last three to five years.
+You could get $10,000 to grow your business if you received a Start-Up loan from Futurpreneur Canada within the last 3 to 5 years.

 Are you between 18 and 39 years old?
 If you are a Canadian resident with a good business idea, you could get $15,000 or more to start or run a business full-time.